MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-blob.md

 * To create an empty table, see [Create an empty table](create-empty-table.md)
 * To manage your database, see [Manage data](data-management.md)
-* To create, store, and export queries, see [Query data in the KQL Queryset](kusto-query-set.md)
+* To create, store, and export queries, see [Query data in a KQL queryset](kusto-query-set.md)